 As mentioned previously, some capability types have access rights associated with them.
-Currently, access rights are associated with capabilities for Endpoints, AsyncEPs (see Chapter 4) and Pages (see Chapter 6).
+Currently, access rights are associated with capabilities for Endpoints (see Chapter 4), Notifications (see Chapter 5) and Pages (see Chapter 7).
 The access rights associated with a capability determine the methods that can be invoked. seL4 supports three orthogonal access rights, which are Read, Write and Grant.
 The meaning of each right is interpreted relative to the various object types, as detailed in Table 3.1.

 When an object is first created, the initial capability that refers to it carries the maximum set of access rights.
-Other, less-powerful capabilities may be manufactured from this original capability, using methods such as seL4_CNode_Mint() and seL4_CNode_Mutate().
+Other, less-powerful capabilities may be manufactured from this original capability, using methods such as seL4\CNode\Mint() and seL4\-CNode\Mutate().
 If a greater set of rights than the source capability is specified for the destination capability in either of these invocations, the destination rights are silently downgraded to those of the source.

-Type Read Write Grant Endpoint Required to wait.
+Type Read Write Grant Endpoint Required to receive.
 Required to send.
-Required to send capabilities (including reply capabilities).
-AsyncEP Page Required to wait.
-Required to map the Required to send.
-Required to map the N/A N/A page readable. page writable.
+Required to send ca- pabilities (including reply capabilities).
+Notification Required to wait.
+Required to signal.
+N/A Page Required to map the page readable.
+Required to map the page writable.
 N/A